rakutentech/android-miniapp/miniapp/USERGUIDE.md

 The mini app is loaded with the specific custom scheme and custom domain in mini app view.

-In default, the external link is also loaded in mini app view.
+In default, the external link will be opened in custom tab.
+See [this](https://developers.google.com/web/android/custom-tabs).
-It is possible for hostapp to load this external link with its own webview / browser.

 - Implement `MiniAppNavigator`.